Center for Engagement and Community Development

 The Center for Engagement and Community Development offered Community Coaching Academies across Kansas from 2009 to 2012.
 Community coaching is distinct from consulting and individual coaching.
 A consultant advises and leads for a fixed time.
 Community coaches describe their work as support to reflect on group functions and activities.
 Community coaching also helps a group keep their community change goals and priorities in focus.

-A new academic year brings back familiar faces to the Center for Engagement and Community Development and K-State's campus.
-It also means CECD's new interns join our staff to help this organization and our surrounding communities grow and prosper.
+CECD's new interns join our staff to help our organization and surrounding communities grow and prosper.

 Childhood obesity rates have almost tripled since 1980 and one out of seven preschool children is obese.
 Many health problems result from childhood obesity - diabetes, high blood pressure, asthma and sleep apnea.
 The project Communities Preventing Childhood Obesity (CPCO) has received a five year $4.5 million USDA grant to test community coaching as an effective method to assist reducing childhood obesity in seven states.
 The study hopes to answer two questions: How can we teach young children and their parents to make healthy decisions?
 Is a community coach an effective way to strengthen leadership and bring about change within a community?